+Backpacking NYC on a budget and worried you’re gonna go broke?
 Yeah, join the club.
-I rent here and that is ridiculous enough.
+I’m a 30+ year local and rent here is ridiculous enough.
 But I was curious and looked at the price of hotel rooms in NYC and no joke, I almost choked.

-This city is enormous and you really have no hope of seeing all the major New York City attractions in one visit, Therefore, to make the trip worth your while, I highly recommend spending at least 4 days in New York City.
+Just be aware of the fact that this city is enormous and you really have no hope of seeing all the major New York City attractions in one visit, Therefore, to make the trip worth your while, I highly recommend spending at least 4 days in New York City.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 How Much Should I Budget for a Trip to NYC?

 Honestly, that really depends on YOU.
 Because truth be told, you could easily drop between $500+ a day on fancy spa packages, luxurious helicopter tours, and swank AF dinners.

 But, if you’re insanely broke and want to explore New York City on a budget, then I would say that you should plan on spending between $65 and $100 per day.